box/developer.box.com/content/guides/search/quick-start/0-index.md

 # Search content using metadata

-The Box Metadata Query API provides the ability to programmatically locate Box content based strictly on applied custom metadata values.
+The Box Metadata Query API enables the ability to programmatically locate Box content based strictly on applied custom metadata values.

 The structure of a metadata query is similar to that of a SQL query and allows